Skip to content

 Example image

-Proceed to the Properties section to define the model materials.
+After confirming model changes, go to the Properties section to define model materials.

 Example image